ll12318/clothes-delivery-system/README-en.md

 ### 1.1 Project Introduction

-> Gin-vue-admin is a backstage management system based on [vue](https://vuejs.org) and [gin](https://gin-gonic.com), which separates the front and rear of the full stack.
+> Gin-vue-admin1 is a backstage management system based on [vue](https://vuejs.org) and [gin](https://gin-gonic.com), which separates the front and rear of the full stack.
 It integrates jwt authentication, dynamic routing, dynamic menu, casbin authentication, form generator, code generator and other functions.
 It provides a variety of sample files, allowing you to focus more time on business development.

 [Online Demo](http://demo.gin-vue-admin.com): http://demo.gin-vue-admin.com